jbcarruthers/pres-league-rules/rule_changes_v2.0.md

 5. C bracket game-points would be 3 during rounds in which a seven team round robin is not played.
 During a regular 7-team round robin, C bracket game points would be 2 for a win, 0 for a loss.

+6. In the first round, the USCA peer seeding process will be followed, with the teams placed in two pools as follows:

+Pool 1: 1,4,5,8,9,12,13...
+Pool 2: 2,3,6,7,10,11...

+In all subsequent rounds, if two pools are formed, pools will form based on president's league ranking from the current season.

 7. Bracket Interchange
 ----------------------